0xJacky/nginx-ui/README.md

 ### Features

-- Online view of server CPU, Memory, Load Average, Disk Usage and other indicators.
+- Online statistics for server indicators such as CPU usage, memory usage, load average, and disk usage.
 - One-click deployment and automatic renewal Let's Encrypt certificates.
-- Online editing websites configurations with our self-designed **NgxConfigEditor** which is a user-friendly block editor or **Ace Code Editor** which support highlight nginx configuration syntax.
+- Online editing websites configurations with our self-designed **NgxConfigEditor** which is a user-friendly block editor for nginx configurations or **Ace Code Editor** which supports highlighting nginx configuration syntax.
 - Online view Nginx logs
 - Written in Go and Vue, distribution is a single executable binary.
 - Automatically test configuration file and reload nginx after saving configuration.